Economy of Palestine: Conflict

 In 2006, the unity of the Palestinian economy was fractured following Fatah-Hamas split prompting Israel to sever direct ties between the West Bank and Gaza.
 The following war in 2008–2009 destroyed most of the economic infrastructure of the Gaza Strip and left the Palestinian economy without any remaining activity and $1.4 billion in debt.
 The Oslo Accords in 1993 aimed to prevent this, but was unable to keep the Palestinian economy from fluctuating.
 Currently, the Palestinian economy lives on foreign aid and customs revenue between Israel and Palestine.
 However, Israeli restrictions continue to hamper and fragment the Palestinian economy.
 By 2008, 71% of the Gaza Strip's population was unemployed.
 The import and export prosperity in Palestine was impacted by the border restrictions and constant Israeli control in the West Bank and Gaza, which also weakened the industrial and agricultural sectors.
-In order for the Palestinian economy to be prosperous, the restrictions on Palestinian land must be removed.
-In the West Bank, the Israeli restrictions caused the Palestinian economy to lose $3.4bn (%35 of the annual GDP), according to The Guardian and a report for World Bank.
+In order for the Palestinian economy to prosper, the restrictions on Palestinian land must be removed.
+In the West Bank, the Israeli restrictions caused the Palestinian economy to lose $3.4bn (35% of the annual GDP), according to The Guardian and a World Bank report.

+Macroeconomic data

+The following table shows the main economic indicators in 1994–2023.
+Inflation below 5% is in green.